 His greeting is Láaròye Èsù!, which his sons will say to one another when they meet.

-He accepts blood sacrifices of goats, black cocks, dogs, and pigs and libations of alcohol and palm oil.
+He accepts blood sacrifices of goats, black cocks, dogs, and pigs, and libations of alcohol and palm oil.

 When possible, his altars are set up at crossroads of the thresholds of buildings, where boundaries get crossed.
 He also has altars at marketplaces, such as a famous example set up in Porto Alegre in 1869.